-When running the application on SAP Cloud Platform or a licensed Mendix Cloud environment, you can configure each environment separately using the Model Options tab of the Environment Details page to set your constants.
+When running the application on a licensed Mendix Cloud environment, SAP BTP, or Private Cloud you can configure the constant values for each environment separately using the Model Options tab of the Environment Details page to set your constants.

 For other cloud environments – for example, IBM Cloud or MindSphere – the constants can be accessed as Environment Variables in, for instance, Cloud Foundry.
 The constant is exposed with the name module + . + constant (for example,

 When running the application locally or in a Free App environment, the values defined in Studio Pro are used.

 The value for a constant can also be overridden in a configuration.
 This allows you to run locally using different values for one or more constants, without having to change the default value for the constant every time.

 - Expressions – by prefixing the full name of the constant with

 - Consumed web services – in this case, the constant is a URL that specifies where the web service is located; this can vary based on the environment in which the application is running, so that you can, for example use different web services for development and production

 The name of the constant.
 This name is used to refer to it.

 This field is for documentation purposes only: end-users will never see it, and it does not influence the behavior of your application

 The data type of the constant.
 This determines what kind of values a constant can hold.
 Supported data types are string, Boolean, date and time, decimal, and integer/long.